Annapurna Base Camp Trek

 7) How can you avoid altitude sickness on ABC Trek?

 To avoid altitude sickness on ABC Trek, you should hike slowly and easily, climb high, and sleep at a low altitude.
 Don’t dramatically gain high altitude.
 Take enough rest and acclimatization while trekking.
 Avoid alcoholic drinks and smoking.
-Drink at least 3-4 liters daily and keep yourself hydrated.
+Drink at least 3-4 liters water daily and keep yourself hydrated.

 8) Is the Annapurna base camp trek better than the Everest base camp trek?